Red Canoe Credit Union: History

 Red Canoe Credit Union was founded in 1937 in Longview, Washington, as the Weyerhaeuser Timber Company, Longview Branch, Sawmill Division No. 2203 Federal Credit Union.
 The organization was established by employees of the Weyerhaeuser Timber Company following a recommendation by plant manager Harry Morgan to form a cooperative financial institution to serve workers’ lending and savings needs.
 The federal charter was approved on May 26, 1937, with 114 charter members, and operations began under treasurer-manager W. C. “Wally” Ohlfs.
 The name was inspired by an employee canoe race on the Cowlitz River, where the winning red canoe was paddled by Ohlfs, who allegedly used prize money to fund the first deposits.

 During the 1940s and 1950s, membership expanded to include workers from additional Weyerhaeuser divisions in several states, including operations in the continental United States and Hawaii.
 In 1959, the credit union adopted the name Weyerhaeuser Federal Credit Union.
 It Continued growth led to construction of a new main office in Longview in 1966, followed by additional branches in the region.

 Following negotiations with the Weyerhaeuser Company, the institution adopted the name Red Canoe Credit Union in 2007.
 The name change marked its transition from a company-associated institution to a community-based credit union.

 In 2014, Red Canoe merged with Cowlitz Credit Union, expanding its presence in Southwest Washington.
 The credit union surpassed US$1 billion in assets in 2020.

 Membership and Services

 Red Canoe offers retail financial services to individuals and businesses, including checking and savings accounts, loans, credit cards, and investment products.
-Membership is open to people living, working, worshiping, or attending school in Washington or select counties in Oregon, as well as family members of existing members.
+Membership is open to people living, working, worshiping, or attending school in Washington or select counties in Oregon, California, as well as family members of existing members.
 As of 2024, the credit union operated 11 branches, served over 60,000 members, and held approximately US$1.13 billion in assets.